 While many of us fall into the trap of regular self-criticism, it’s rare to see someone who is generous with self-praise.
 I think we are raised to believe that complimenting ourselves is arrogant, or may even lead to complacency or a lack of drive in future – that we need “the stick” to drive us to achieve our goals.

-My point is that we seem much more able to be positive with others than with ourselves, and there is in fact no reason why we shouldn’t be able to draw from this, and apply it to ourselves so that we, too, can reap the benefits of some self-compassion and kindness.
+My point is that we seem much more able to be positive with others than with ourselves, and there is in fact no reason why we shouldn’t be able to draw from this and apply it to ourselves so that we, too, can reap the benefits of some self-compassion and kindness.
+Some examples of positive self-talk and kindness to yourself include, but aren’t limited to:

 Setting expectations that are grounded within your current context (not lofty and unrealistic stereotypes of how/what you should experience at Christmas) is another way that you can be kind to yourself during this time.
 For more on extending self-compassion to yourself and the science behind why this works, check out this article that I’ve written previously on the subject.